reframe-hpc/reframe/docs/config_reference.rst

 The ``graylog`` log handler
 ---------------------------

-This handler sends log records to a `Graylog <https://www.graylog.org/>`__ server.
+This handler is meant for performance logging only and sends log records to a `Graylog <https://www.graylog.org/>`__ server.
 The additional properties for the ``graylog`` handler are the following:

-.. py:attribute:: logging.handlers..graylog..address

 .. py:attribute:: logging.handlers_perflog..graylog..address